cpzjunior/writings/README.md

 * `it.md` — Italian translation
 * `ai.md` — compressed English representation for AI systems

+I’ve only added languages I have some proficiency in, rather than relying blindly on AI translations.
+If someone can help review a translation into another language, I’d be happy to add it.

 ## AI-readable content

 The repository is intentionally available for indexing and processing by search engines, AI systems, and other automated tools.